-When you apply for a re-mark the IB will only re-mark externally marked work (all exams, ToK essays, Extended Essays, World Literature Essays, A2 written tasks and some Group 6 tasks).
-If you do apply for a re-mark all externally marked papers are looked at again, you cannot request a remark of a single paper.
+When you apply for a re-mark the IB will only re-mark externally marked work (all exams, ToK essays, Extended Essays, World Literature Essays etc. If you do apply for a re-mark all externally marked papers are looked at again, you cannot request a remark of a single paper.

 Internally marked coursework is not re-marked on an individual basis.
 Your school though can ask for the whole moderation sample to be re-marked, but only if the moderation process has reduced the average mark by more than 20%.

 The cost of re-marking is £62 per subject.
 If your grade changes, the IB will not charge you for the re-mark.

 The only way to request a re-mark is via your IBDP Coordinator.
 Because you have officially left your school it is very likely that he or she will need to have received the payment in advance of putting in the request.
 To avoid delaying your application make sure that the school receives the money as soon as possible.

 The results of the re-marks will be sent to the IBDP Coordinator who will pass them on to you.
 In addition your results page on https://candidates.ibo.orgwill be updated if there has been a change of grade.

 Your IBDP Coordinator can apply for re-marks on your behalf from 6th July until 15th September.
 But please remember that even IBDP Coordinators take holidays, so he or she will not be available for all of that time period.